leo-step/Today/README.md

 chatbot - contains the React project for the chat interface

-docs - html files that are deployed to github pages e.g. privacy policy

 extension - has the React project for the Today chrome extension

 pipelines - Python scripts to crawl websites and read emails, very messy